aliason/loan-prediction/README.md

 First, I load the dataset into R, assess its structure, and perform initial data tidying to address errors and inconsistencies.
 Next, I conduct exploratory data analysis (EDA), extracting insights to guide further preprocessing.
 The dataset undergoes final tidying before modeling.

-To begin: I perform a 70/30 (train/test) split, build a preprocessing recipe, and establish validation sets (10) for model selection and tuning.
+To begin: I perform a 70/30 (train/test) split, build a preprocessing recipe, and perform 10-fold cross validation to facilitate model selection and tuning.
 Models are trained in separate RDA files before being loaded back in for evaluation.
 The top 3 models are selected for testing, and multiple visualizations are created for clarity.

 The project concludes with a detailed summary of key takeaways and findings.